Your credit score (also called a credit rating) helps banks, mortgage providers and credit card companies work out whether or not to lend you money.

 But if you pay monthly, it usually will.
 Your insurance provider is giving you a year's worth of car insurance and allowing you to pay it off month by month.
 You're entering into a credit agreement with them, which is a type of high-interest loan.

 Most insurers will check your credit report.
-But there are two different kinds of credit check: "soft searches" and "hard searches".
+But there are two different kinds of credit check:

+That's when they actually look at your credit history and score, and decide if they want to lend to you.
 These hard checks are visible on your report to anyone who runs a credit check on you in future.